mbzuai-oryx/Agent-X/README.md

 ## 🌟 Introduction

->In developing general-purpose agents, significant focus has been placed on integrating large language models (LLMs) with various tools.
-This poses a challenge to the tool-use capabilities of LLMs.
-However, there are evident gaps between existing tool evaluations and real-world scenarios.
-Current evaluations often use AI-generated queries, single-step tasks, dummy tools, and text-only inputs, which fail to reveal the agents' real-world problem-solving abilities effectively.
+>Current tool-use tests for vision-centric LLMs rely on single-turn, synthetic queries and text-only inputs, so they miss the real-world challenge of multi-step, multimodal reasoning.
+Agent-X closes this gap with 828 authentic tasks spanning images, videos, and mixed-modal instructions across six domains—from web browsing to autonomous driving.
+Each task demands explicit, step-by-step decisions and judicious tool use, and our evaluation scores every reasoning step as well as the overall chain.
+Even top models (GPT, Gemini, Qwen) solve fewer than half of these tasks, exposing major bottlenecks and pointing the way for future research.

-GTA is a benchmark to evaluate the tool-use capability of LLM-based agents in real-world scenarios.
-It features three main aspects:
+Agent-X is a benchmark for assessing deep-reasoning and tool-use skills of vision-centric LLM agents in real-world settings.
+It highlights three key aspects:
-- **Real user queries.** The benchmark contains 229 human-written queries with simple real-world objectives but implicit tool-use, requiring the LLM to reason the suitable tools and plan the solution steps.
+- **Authentic multi-step tasks.** The benchmark offers 828 human-authored tasks with implicit tool use and sequential planning requirements, spanning six domains such as web browsing, surveillance, autonomous driving, sports, and math reasoning.
-- **Real deployed tools.** GTA provides an evaluation platform equipped with tools across perception, operation, logic, and creativity categories to evaluate the agents' actual task execution performance.
+- **Real deployed tools.** Agent-X supplies an evaluation platform stocked with perception, web, manipulation, math, and data-processing tools, compelling agents to choose and apply the right tool at each reasoning step.
-- **Real multimodal inputs.** Each query is attached with authentic image files, such as spatial scenes, web page screenshots, tables, code snippets, and printed/handwritten materials, used as the query contexts to align with real-world scenarios closely.
+- **Diverse multimodal contexts.**  Every task is paired with real images, multi-image comparisons, or video clips—plus textual instructions, closely mirroring the visual complexity of real-world scenarios.
 <div align="center">
  <img src="figs/dataset.jpg" width="800"/>
 </div>